Data protection

 Please include a scan/copy of your identity card for identification purpose.
 In accordance with applicable regulation, in addition to your rights above, you are also entitled to lodge a complaint with the competent supervisory authority.

-UAE – Abu Dhabi Market Free Zone
+UAE – Abu Dhabi Global Market Free Zone

 This section applies solely to data subjects in Abu Dhabi Global Market (“ADGM”) as defined under ADGM Data Protection Regulations (“DPR”) enacted on the 11 February 2021.
 BNPP’s Group policies have been adjusted to ensure all applicable personal data will be treated in accordance with the provisions of the DPR.
 In addition to the above disclosures, the following applies to data subjects protected by the DPR: